Chapter 31. Reproductive System

 ⑴ Early Development of the Zygote

-○ Mammalian zygote formation is the slowest among the animal kingdom.
+○ Mammalian cleavage is the slowest in the animal kingdom.

-embryonic gene expression occurs during the 2-cell or 4-cell stage.
+○ In mammals, embryonic gene expression begins at the 2-cell or 4-cell stage.

 ④ Implantation